MicrosoftDocs/azure-devops-yaml-schema/task-reference/advanced-security-codeql-autobuild-v1.md

 :::moniker range="=azure-pipelines"

 <!-- :::editable-content name="description"::: -->
-Attempts to automatically build your project for CodeQL analysis.
+Attempts to automatically build your project for CodeQL analysis by finding and building project files in the source folder.
 This task is not required if you have your own custom build steps, or if you are not using `cpp`, `java`, `csharp`, or `swift`.
 You must have [GitHub Advanced Security for Azure DevOps](/azure/devops/repos/security/configure-github-advanced-security-features) enabled for the repository being scanned.
 <!-- :::editable-content-end::: -->

 :::moniker-end